 About Banner Blue's creator

-Dan is a Deacon of the Evangelical Lutheran Church in America.
-Dan currently serves in children, youth, and campus ministries at Wittenberg University, Peace Lutheran Church in Beavercreek, OH, and Christ Lutheran in Old North Dayton.
+Dan (he/him/his) is a Deacon of the Evangelical Lutheran Church in America.
+Dan currently serves in children, youth, and campus ministries at Wittenberg University and Christ Lutheran in Old North Dayton.
 Dan first heard the call to ministry through Black Liberation Theology as an undergrad at Wittenberg and discovered his gifts for sharing that theology creatively while in seminary at Yale Divinity School.
 His greatest passions are serving kids and advocating for justice in fulfilling God's promised kingdom.
 These days, you're likely to find Dan knee deep in excited kids, sawdust, lego bricks, or pages of new poetry and children's lit.

-Come September 1st, 2021, Dan will be joining the staff of Southern Ohio Synod as Storyteller and Media Ambassador.
+Dan also serves as the Southern Ohio Synod Storyteller and Media Ambassador.